-As this demographics targets young men between 18-40, it covers a lot of genres and can seem confusing.
+As this demographic targets young men between 18-40, it covers a lot of genres and can seem confusing.
 Generally, we will find the anime or manga to be of more psychological in nature and they tend to carry mature themes.
 Slice-of-life and comedy anime or manga fall under this demographic category for other reasons.
 Themes about the deeper aspects of life, troubles, and challenges young adults face will be the subject matter of these Seinen anime or manga.
-So you have a manga like Yotsuba and the comedy/ parody series like One Punch Man coming under this demographic.
+So you have manga like Yotsuba and the comedy/ parody series like One Punch Man coming under this demographic.

 Some of the best Seinen anime and manga are Berserk, Himouto!
 Umaru-chan, Tokyo Ghoul, Monster, Ghost in the Shell, Akira, and Gantz.

 Shoujo refers to “young girl comics” and targets females under eighteen years of age.
 The focus is generally on the romance and interpersonal relationships of the characters, and often have a female lead.
 Kaichou wa Maid-sama! is a great example for this demographic.
 Action and adventure and slice-of-life are also some of the genres Soujo covers.
 Cardcaptor Sakura and Akatsuki no Yona are some of the popular Shoujo action series while Tonari no Kaibutsu-kun is a comedy Shoujo series.
 Moreover, many male homosexual love stories fall under Shoujo as well.